 Find how our ITSM software fits your business needs

-ITSM processes typically include five stages, all based on the ITIL framework:
+ITSM processes typically include five stages:

 This stage forms the foundation or the framework of an organization's ITSM process building.
 It involves defining the services that the organization will offer, strategically planning processes, and recognizing and developing the required assets to keep processes moving.
 Service strategy for any organization includes the following aspects: